spryker-sdk/spryk/README.md

 ```
 project OR package root directory
 │
-└─── config
-│   └─── ...
+└─── config/
-│   └─── spryk
+│   └─── spryk/
-│   │    └─── spryks
+│   │    └─── spryks/
 │   │         │   ...
 │   │         │   spryk-name.yml
 │   │         │   ...
 │   └─── ...
 ```

-If you selected the template Spryk you will most likely see the error that the defined template file could not be found.
-In this case you need to add your template to `config/spryk/templates` on project or core layer:
+If you selected the template Spryk, you will most likely see the error that the defined template file could not be found.
+In this case you need to add your template to `config/spryk/templates/` on project or core layer:

 ```
 project OR package root directory
 │
-└─── config
-│   └─── ...
-│   └─── spryk
+└─── config/
-│   │    └─── spryks
+│   └─── spryk/
-│   │    └─── templates
+│   │    └─── templates/
 │   │         │   ...
 │   │         │   template-name.twig
 │   │         │   ...